 4. Value of the Collateral

 To take a heavy loan, such as a home loan, or car loan, etc you are required to pledge a valuable asset you own as collateral.
 The collateral’s value is compared with the loan amount to ensure that in care of any default, the collateral can be used to recover the loan amount.
-Hence, the value of the collateral must be equal to or higher than the loan amount.
+Hence, the value of the collateral must be equal to or higher than the use your car as collateral to get a title loan amount.

 Once the underwriting process is completed, you may receive one of the following decisions: